 The affordable housing overlay zone will allow up to 60 dwelling units to the acre.
-To meet the RHNA allocation assigned to low income units, a higher density is needed on these properties because of the City's limited land resources.
+To meet the RHNA allocation assigned to low income units, the city needs to allow for the higher density on the properties because of limited land resources.

-The Housing Survey distributed in January 2021 asked respondents where housing in the city should be located and which areas would be better suited for high density residential.
+The Housing Survey distributed in January 2021 asked respondents where housing should be located within the city and which areas of the city would be better suited for high density residential.
 The majority of respondents (47.97%) said housing should be located throughout the city.
 However, when asked where high density housing would be better suited the majority of the respondents (75.20%) said in areas where public transportation is within walking distance.
 The second preference (42.80%) was in areas near commercial centers.
-A copy of the survey responses is provided in Appendix A of the Housing Element.
+A copy of survey responses in provided in Appendix A of the Housing Element.